stacks-network/docs/src/pages/ecosystem/contributing.md

 All of the code for this site is open source, located at the [GitHub repository here](https://github.com/blockstack/docs).
 Before you start editing anything, you will need to fork the repo so that you can have your own copy of the code under your GitHub profile.
-On the [repository's page](https://github.com/blockstack/docs), you should be able to see a button in the upper right of the screen that says "Fork".
+On the [repository's page](https://github.com/blockstack/docs.blockstack), you should be able to see a button in the upper right of the screen that says "Fork."
 [You can read about Forking here.](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)

 This is a generalized workflow for contributing to these docs: